wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-classic-rdma-cluster.md

 * See the [Intel MPI Library documentation](https://software.intel.com/articles/intel-mpi-library-documentation/) for guidance on Intel MPI.

 * Try a [quickstart template](https://github.com/Azure/azure-quickstart-templates/tree/master/intel-lustre-clients-on-centos) to create an Intel Lustre cluster by using a CentOS-based HPC image.
+For details, see this [blog post](https://blogs.msdn.microsoft.com/arsen/2015/10/29/deploying-intel-cloud-edition-for-lustre-on-microsoft-azure/).